Lee Adama: Resignation from Colonial Forces and legal aspirations

 After Laura's deposition, Lee is the last witness called, following Felix Gaeta's perjury in stating President Baltar willingly signed a mass execution warrant.
 Lee proclaims in court nearly all those in positions of power throughout the Fleet, including himself, are guilty of murder and treason to some degree; because Baltar is broadly reviled in Fleet society, human civilization is scapegoating the ex-President in an effort to expunge its guilt and shame.
 Lee ultimately realizes he was being manipulated by Lampkin, who boldly predicted to Baltar he has no greater ally than a son trying to flee his father's shadow.

-After Baltar's acquittal, the Fleet is once again discovered by the Cylons.
-Despite having resigned his commission, Lee dons a flight suit and pilots Viper 3 to help defend the fleet from the Cylons.
-While in flight he spots something on his wing, which he discovers to be another Viper, flown by Kara Thrace.
-She proceeds to tell him "It's okay, don't freak out, it's really me.
-I've been to Earth, I know where it is, and I'm gonna take us there".
+Following Baltar's acquittal, the Fleet is once again discovered by the Cylons.
+Despite having resigned his commission, Lee dons a flight suit and pilots Viper 3 to aid in defending the fleet from the Cylons.
+While in flight, he notices something on his wing, discovering it to be another Viper flown by Kara Thrace.
+She reassures him, saying, "It's okay, don't freak out, it's really me.
+I've been to Earth, I know where it is, and I'm gonna take us there."

 While reviewing his gun camera footage, Lee tells his father that since Baltar's trial, he feels he can do more outside the military, even as his father offers to return his wings.
 Adama is visibly upset but ultimately accedes to his son's wishes.

-At Lee's "mustering out" party, he drinks several toasts to the Galactica, his friends, Rear Admiral Adama, the Fleet and "to absent friends."
+At a party, Lee drinks several toasts to the Galactica, his friends, Rear Admiral Adama, the Fleet and "to absent friends."
 As he leaves the Galactica, the pilots and Command staff salute him while he boards the Raptor taking him off the ship.
 Dualla presents Lee with his Viper wings in a frame.

 Lee begins his political career as the Caprica Delegate to the Quorum of Twelve.
 Following the disappearance of President Roslin aboard the defecting Cylon basestar, Lee searches for an alternative Presidential candidate to Tom Zarek.
 After a tense confrontation with a despairing Romo Lampkin, during which he is informed of his nomination with a gun to the head, Lee accepts his candidacy.
 Aboard Colonial One, Lee Adama is inaugurated as the Acting President of the Twelve Colonies of Kobol.